Your dog is jumping from window to window, not to mention in your lap.

 All of the above are common activities that take place while one is in operation of a motor vehicle!

-On your commute to work, quickly glance around at the people driving around you, what are they doing?
+On your commute to work, our Greenville motorcycle accident attorneys recommend that you quickly glance around at the people driving around you, what are they doing?

 The majority of them are looking elsewhere but for some mysterious reason the traffic moves along In 2013, 3,154 individuals were killed in distracted driving crashes.